Vision Introduction — Automatic Face Detection and Cropping for App Avatar Upload (Swift)

 imageView.contentMode = .redraw

-// Set contentMode to redraw to fill the space.
+// Set contentMode to redraw to fill

 imageView.image = sourceImage

-// Assign the image.
+// Assign the image

 imageViewConstraints.constant = (ratio - (sourceImage?.size.height ??
 0))